-Now you are ready to write a teacher assistant resume summary.
-Here, too, teacher assistant job ads come in handy.
+Now you are ready to write a teaching assistant resume summary.
+Here, too, job ads come in handy.

 Ask yourself, does my resume profile reflect the teacher assistant position profiles in the jobs ads?
-Have I highlighted the skills and qualities they are seeking in a teacher assistant?
+Have I highlighted the skills and qualities they are seeking in this position?

 Review tips on how to write a compelling resume profile.

-Note how in this teacher’s aide resume example the writer has included substantial evidence of her teaching ability.
+Note how in this teacher assistant resume example the writer has included substantial evidence of her teaching ability.